This post contains affiliate links. When you purchase through our links, we may earn a commission.

 They are traditionally stuffed with spinach and ricotta while tortellini are stuffed with a meat filling.
 That being said, you can find so many types of stuffing nowadays.

 Tortelloni are usually only dressed with butter and sometimes fried sage while tortellini are served in a broth.
-However, we are taking liberties here by offering a very quick and easy sauce for our tortelloni.
+However, we are taking liberties here by offering a very quick and easy cream sauce for our tortelloni.

 tortelloni sauce process images